SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ### Please refer to the Frequently Asked Questions below that might help you fix any issues/answer your queries.

-#### 1. I am looking to have a public Status Page, I have most likely configured everything, yet when I access the Hostnamre URL, the Status Page does not load.
+#### 1. I am looking to have a public Status Page, I have most likely configured everything, yet when I access the Hostname URL, the Status Page does not load.
 Am I missing anything?

 Please ensure that you have made your Status Page `Public`.
 Without [enabling this checkbox](https://support.squadcast.com/docs/statuspage#making-your-statuspage-public), your Status Page would be private and hence, not accessible via the Hostname URL.